 8. Fenugreek and Fenugreek Seeds (Trigonella foenum-graecum)

 Methi is something most of us are familiar with.
-Its a staple food in North India with two favorite cuisine being “methi ka parantha” and “methi ka saag”.
+It’s a staple food in North India with tfavouritetee cuisines being “methi ka parantha” and “methi ka saag”.

 Methi as we know it is commonly known across the world as Fenugreek.
-Its an easily available and widely used as spice blends, flavoring agent for an array of food and beverages as well as flavor in tobacco.
+It’s an easily available and widely used spice blend, a flavouring agent for an array of food and beverages as well as flavor in tobacco.

-But did you know that Fenugreek has been used since antiquity in Indian subcontinent and that is has alco been mentioned in Ayurvedic pharmacopoeia for its numerous health benefits.
+But did you know that Fenugreek has been used since antiquity in the Indian subcontinent and that it has also been mentioned in Ayurvedic pharmacopoeia for its numerous health benefits?

 Health Benefits of Fenugreek: